-Display Mask
+Widget Display

 By default, a display area is rectangular.
 Some displays can have another appearance (for instance: circular).
-The front panel is able to simulate that using a mask.
-This mask defines the pixels inside and outside the real display area.
-The mask image must have the same size than display rectangular area.
+The front panel is able to simulate that using a filter (see Widget).
+This filter defines the pixels inside and outside the real display area.
+The filter image must have the same size than display rectangular area.
 A display pixel at a given position will be not rendered if the pixel at the same position in mask is fully transparent.